 - Stomach cramps.

-- This drug works better if you take it on an empty stomach.
-You may take this drug with food if it causes an upset stomach.
+- This drug works better if your child takes it on an empty stomach.
+Your child may take this drug with food if it causes an upset stomach.
 Some foods like eggs, whole grain breads, cereal, dairy products, coffee, and tea may make this drug not work as well.
-If this drug causes an upset stomach, talk with your doctor about the best way to take this drug with food.
+If this drug causes an upset stomach, talk with the doctor about the best way to give this drug with food.

 - Store at room temperature.